-The process for determining the parent feedback rating includes the following steps:
+The process for determining the parent/stakeholder feedback rating includes the following steps:

-- 1. The school conducts a whole-school parent survey (meaning data is aggregated at the school level); - 2.
-Administrators and teachers determine several school-level parent goals based on the survey feedback; - 3.
-The teacher and evaluator identify one related parent engagement goal and set improvement targets; - 4.
+- 1. The school conducts a whole-school parent/stakeholder survey (meaning data is aggregated at the school level); - 2.
+Administrators and teachers determine several school-level parent/stakeholder goals based on the survey feedback; - 3.
+The teacher and evaluator identify one related parent/stakeholder engagement goal and set improvement targets; - 4.
 Evaluator and teacher measure progress on growth targets; and - 5.
 Evaluator determines a teacher's summative rating, based on four performance levels.

-Administration of a Whole-School Parent Survey
+Administration of a Whole-School Parent/Stakeholder Survey

-Parent surveys should be conducted at the whole-school level as opposed to the teacher-level, meaning parent feedback will be aggregated at the school level.
+Parent/stakeholder surveys should be conducted at the whole-school level as opposed to the teacherlevel, meaning parent/stakeholder feedback will be aggregated at the school level.
 This is to ensure adequate response rates from parents.

-Parent surveys must be administered in a way that allows parents to feel comfortable providing feedback without fear of retribution.
+Parent/stakeholder surveys must be administered in a way that allows parents to feel comfortable providing feedback without fear of retribution.
 Surveys should be confidential, and survey responses should not be tied to parents' names.
-The parent survey should be administered every spring and trends analyzed from year to year.
+The parents'/stakeholders' survey should be administered every spring and trends analyzed from year to year.

-PLEASE NOTE: The CSDE recognizes that in the first year of implementation, baseline parent feedback may not be available.
-Teachers can set a goal based on previously-collected parent feedback, or if none is available, teachers can set a parent engagement goal that is not based on formal parent feedback.
+PLEASE NOTE: The CSDE recognizes that in the first year of implementation, baseline parent/stakeholder feedback may not be available.
+Teachers can set a goal based on previously-collected parent/stakeholder feedback, or if none is available, teachers can set a parent/stakeholder engagement goal that is not based on formal parent feedback.